awthwathje/devenv/README.md

 ### Docker mounts

- Prepare the folders: `~/ssh-host-keys` and `~/home/.ssh/authorized_keys` in the Docker host, and specify the mounts in the Docker container configuration as follows.
+The directories `/home/devenv` and `/etc/ssh/ssh-host-keys` in the container need to be mounted somewhere in the Docker host, so you need to specify the mounts as follows:

 | Host Path       | Container Path                    |
 |-----------------|-----------------------------------|